Brownian motion on stable looptrees: Introduction

 \begin{theorem} $\mathbf{P}$-almost surely, there exist $t_0', C_5, C_6, C_7, C_8 \in (0, \infty)$ such that for all $x, y \in \La$ and all $t \in (0, t_0')$, we have

 Here $\tilde{d} = \tilde{d}(x,y)$ can denote the distance between $x$ and $y$ with respect to either the shortest distance metric on $\La$, or the effective resistance metric. \end{theorem}

 A key step in these heat kernel estimates are bounds on the expected exit times from balls, which we will consider in Section \ref{sctn:HK estimates compact looptrees}.
 Finally, we give an annealed result for the transition density at the root, averaged over the law of $\La$.
+This also implies that the annealed spectral dimension is $\frac{2\alpha}{\alpha + 1}$.

 \begin{theorem} There exists $C_9 \in (0, \infty)$ such that

 as $t \downarrow 0$. \end{theorem}